Community Engagement

 The Bach Society of Dayton chorus sings in American Mosaic

-We were honored to collaborate with the Dayton Philharmonic, The Dayton Opera, Dayton Ballet, The Human Race Theater Company, Muse Machine, and Dayton Contemporary Dance Company in American Mosaic, a performance extravaganza celebrating American art and the 50th anniversary of the Miriam Rosenthal Foundation for the Arts.
+American Mosaic was a concert collaboration with the Dayton Philharmonic, The Dayton Opera, Dayton Ballet, The Human Race Theater Company, Muse Machine, and Dayton Contemporary Dance Company.
 It was Dayton's largest performing arts collaboration to date.

-For decades in Dayton, Miriam Rosenthal ensured that a variety of organizations, especially Dayton’s cultural organizations, thrived.
+Miriam Rosenthal ensured for decades in Dayton that a variety of organizations, especially Dayton’s cultural organizations, thrived.
 When Rosenthal died in 1965, the Dayton community established the Miriam Rosenthal Memorial Trust Fund in her honor.
 The fund is now called the Miriam Rosenthal Foundation for the Arts.

 2014-2015 – South American Accents